emque/emque-producing/README.md

 # EmqueMessages

-EmqueMessages is a gem to help produce [Kafka](http://kafka.apache.org/) messages with [Poseidon](https://github.com/bpot/poseidon) that will be consumed by [emque](https://github.com/teamsnap/emque) services.
+EmqueMessages is a gem to help define and produce [Kafka](http://kafka.apache.org/) messages for [Poseidon](https://github.com/bpot/poseidon) that will be consumed by [emque](https://github.com/teamsnap/emque) services.

 By splitting this from emque, applications that just want to produce messages